Skip to product information

 ★★★★★ “Hot damn, this series is amazing.
 Funny, sweet, raw, emotional and freaking hot!” -Amazon Reviewer

-My job is to keep rockstar Jax Jamieson out of trouble
+My job is to keep rockstar Jax Jamieson out of trouble…Not to fall for him.

 When I took an internship on rock god Jax Jamieson’s tour, I never thought he’d look twice at me.
 He’s older, cocky, jaded and nothing like the college guys I’m used to.